Animal Humane Society will open at 2 p.m. on Tuesday, May 23. We will resume regular business hours the following day.

 A stray cat who is healthy and friendly likely belongs to someone in your neighborhood.
 Cats have a far better chance of reuniting with their owner when they're left in the area in which they’re found.
 Less than 5 percent of stray cats that are brought into shelters are reclaimed by their owners.
 For this reason, we encourage you to leave healthy and friendly cats where you discovered them.

-If no report is found and you wish to bring to Animal Humane Society, call our Pet Helpline at 952-HELP-PET (952-435-7738).
-Our representatives will explain the process, fees and find a date and time for you to bring the animal in.
+If you're unable to match the stray animal to any lost pet report, and you wish to bring it to AHS, call our Pet Helpline at 952-HELP-PET (952-435-7738).
+Our representatives will explain the process and fees, and schedule an admissions appointment.

-When you arrive at Animal Humane Society we will scan the animal for a microchip, gather information about him/her and its circumstances and give the animal an initial evaluation for placement.
+When you arrive, we’ll scan the animal for a microchip, gather information about him/her, and give the animal an initial evaluation for placement.

-Stray cats and dogs that are friendly and would do well in a home are made available for adoption or placed in our adoption preparation programs.
-Feral cats that would not be appropriate or happy as pets may be placed in our Community Cats program.
+Feral cats that would not be appropriate or happy in a home environment may be placed in our Community Cats program.

-You may also wish to consider taking the animal to your local animal control facility.
-If you have found the animal after animal control has closed for the day, please call their after-hours line or your local, non-emergency police number.
+You may also consider taking the animal to your local animal control facility.
+If animal control has closed for the day, please call their after-hours line or your local, non-emergency police number.